greenelab/covid19-review/content/95-ismms-himc-appendix.md

 *Review by Samarth Hegde as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

-**Title:** The comparative superiority of IgM-IgG antibody test to real-time reverse transcriptase PCR detection for SARS-CoV-2 infection diagnosis
+### The comparative superiority of IgM-IgG antibody test to real-time reverse transcriptase PCR detection for SARS-CoV-2 infection diagnosis

+#### Keywords

+- IgM/IgG antibody test
+- nucleic acid test
-**Immunology keywords:** IgM/IgG antibody test, nucleic acid test, SARS-CoV-2 detection
+- SARS-CoV-2 detection

-**Main Findings: **
+#### Main Findings

 The study compares IgM and IgG antibody testing to RT-PCR detection of SARS-CoV-2 infection.
 133 patients diagnosed with SARS-CoV-2 in Renmin